schonny/bedrock-api-server/README.md

 # Bedrock API Server

 The Bedrock API Server is a lightweight Python application designed to manage and control multiple Minecraft-Bedrock servers through a simple RESTful API.
+The API interface also enables easy control and monitoring of the Bedrock server via HomeAssistant.

 ## Features